Satellite (and IPTV) Ministry of the Twin Peaks SDA Church

 If you are interested in a system to receive Adventist/Christian programming, the Satellite (and IPTV) Ministry of the Twin Peaks SDA Church can provide free assistance, including checking your site for feasibility of a satellite dish, and help with installation of either a satellite dish or IPTV box.

-Based on our experience, if you already have a high-speed and unmetered Internet connection, you will most likely prefer a Roku or MySDATV box rather than a satellite dish, as the cost is lower, more channels are available, and on-demand programming is available in addition to live-streaming content.
+Based on our experience, if you already have a high-speed Internet connection that is unmetered (i.e. with no monthly data limit or cap in terms of gigabytes), you will most likely prefer a Roku or MySDATV box rather than a satellite dish, as the cost is lower, more channels are available, and on-demand programming is available in addition to live-streaming content.
 Skip to the IPTV Systems section below.

 The Church Boards of several churches across our Conference (including that of our own Twin Peaks SDA Church) have voted that all new members who join the church and desire one are supplied with a satellite system as a gift from the church, for the nurture of these new members.
 In some cases, churches or individuals have not waited for a person to join the church before arranging to provide their family with a satellite dish, but instead provided one proactively to those who have begun to seriously study the truths of the Bible.
 Some churches are starting to provide satellite systems to interested members of the public within their community as an outreach/evangelism tool.